marcellapantarotto/TP1/README.md

 ![diagram](https://github.com/marcellapantarotto/TP1/blob/master/Springmass_classdiagram.png)

 ### Graphic
-Created considering initial coordinates at: Mass1(x, y) = (-0.5, 0) and Mass2(x, y) = (0.5, 0), and with the use of GnuPlot version 5.0 patchlevel 3.
+Expressed in the `springmass_graphic.png` file, it was created considering initial coordinates at: Mass1(x, y) = (-0.5, 0) and Mass2(x, y) = (0.5, 0), and with the use of GnuPlot version 5.0 patchlevel 3.
 The command lines used were:
 ```
 $ gnuplot
 gnuplot> plot 'output_springmass'